 The Pyrenees spectacular topography includes some of Europe’s most impressive canyons and highest waterfalls, Europe’s highest limestone mountain, numerous glacial cirques and various extinct volcanoes.

-We offer trips covering areas on both sides of the ranges (Spain and France) and the majority of our hikes take place in national parks and other protected areas in both countries and in some cases within a unique UNESCO World Heritage site & Biosphere Reserve that spans the border.
+The majority of our hikes take place in national parks and other protected areas and in some cases within a unique UNESCO World Heritage site & Biosphere Reserve that spans the Spain-France border.

 Sierra de Gredos